 RUXIENCE™ (rituximab-pvvr) injection, for intravenous use

 Initial U.S. Approval: 2019

 WARNING: FATAL INFUSION-RELATED REACTIONS, SEVERE MUCOCUTANEOUS REACTIONS, HEPATITIS B VIRUS REACTIVATION and PROGRESSIVE MULTIFOCAL LEUKOENCEPHALOPATHY

 See full prescribing information for complete boxed warning.

 INDICATIONS AND USAGE

-RUXIENCE (rituximab-pvvr) is a CD20-directed cytolytic antibody indicated for the treatment of adult patients with:
+RUXIENCE (rituximab-pvvr) is a CD20-directed cytolytic antibody indicated for the treatment of:

 DOSAGE AND ADMINISTRATION

 Most common adverse reactions in clinical trials were:

 To report SUSPECTED ADVERSE REACTIONS, contact Pfizer Inc. at 1-800-438-1985 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.